 The other key part of the plan includes your assessment of how you intend to manage certain circumstances e.g. a fire, medical emergency, a suspicious package or crowd disturbance.
 Again, precise plans need to be worked through and added to the overall plan.

 Events are very complex entities – delivered in ‘one’ take.
 Event planners’ responsibilities are many: ensuring they deliver a safe event is a must do activity.
-It does require the writing of risk assessment and event management plans – with the latter often informing the content of your risk assessment.
+It does require the writing of risk assessments and event management plans – with the latter often informing the content of your risk assessment.
 These documents will demonstrate that you have done everything you can to deal with all reasonable, foreseeable and significant hazards and so keep visitors and those working at your event safe from harm.

 Every event manager wants to ensure their events are remembered for all the right reasons.
 Are your event risk assessment and Event management plans up to scratch: are they good enough – fit for purpose?